labscript-suite/labscript-suite/docs/source/building_docs/docs_build.rst

 	make latexpdf

-This would build latex source files which are compiled using a local installation of latex.
+This would create latex source files which are automatically compiled using an existing, local installation of latex.
 The latex compilation requires `perl` and the `latexmk` latex package.
 It also requires a great many other latex dependencies.
 Successfully building the pdf documentation locally is made easier if your latex installation can install dependencies as required.